Another round of TV sports rights upheaval is well and truly kicking off

 Political dimension

-Here, any shift away from free-to-air television, either partial or full, for the GAA or Six Nations would trigger political grumblings in the way that the fate of Champions League will not.
+Here, any shift away from free-to-air television, either partial or full, for the GAA or Six Nations would trigger political grumblings in a way that the fate of Champions League rights will not.

-In the latter’s case, this is because Ireland’s games in the Six Nations occupy the curious position of only being covered on a “deferred” basis by the Government’s list of designated events that must be carried by free-to-air channels.
+In the Six Nations case, this is because Ireland’s games occupy the curious position of only being covered on a “deferred” basis by the Government’s list of designated events that must be carried by free-to-air channels.

 Amid much rumour and speculation, one dilemma persists for rights owners.
 Despite the rise of streaming services, free-to-air remains the best route to a mass audience.